 There are two types of hydrogen bonding; intermolecular H-bonding and intramolecular H-bonding.
-H-bonding involved in between two molecules is called as intermolecular H-bonding while H-bonding between hydrogen and electronegative atoms within the single molecule is called as intramolecular H-bonding.
+H-bonding involved in between two molecules is called intermolecular H-bonding while H-bonding between hydrogen and electronegative atoms within the single-molecule is called as intramolecular H-bonding.

 Sugar like monosaccharide, oligosaccharide, and some polysaccharides like starch and glycogen are soluble in water due to their ability to form hydrogen bonding with water molecules.
 Similarly, amino acids and some proteins like globular proteins are also soluble in water due to the H-bonding.

-Based on the ability to for hydrogen bond, solvents are classified as a polar solvent and non-polar solvent.
-Solvents with the ability to form hydrogen bonding with solute molecules are called as polar solvents while rests are called as non-polar solvents.
+Based on the ability to form hydrogen bonds, solvents are classified as a polar solvent and non-polar solvent.
+Solvents with the ability to form hydrogen bonding with solute molecules are called polar solvents while rests are called non-polar solvents.

-There are some polar solvents like water, liquid ammonia, hydrogen fluoride, acetic acid, ethanol etc. However, based on their degree of polarity they can also be categorized as less polar and highly polar solvents.
-Liquid ammonia is a least polar solvent while water is highly polar solvent.
+There are some polar solvents like water, liquid ammonia, hydrogen fluoride, acetic acid, ethanol, etc. However, based on their degree of polarity they can also be categorized as less polar and highly polar solvents.
+Liquid ammonia is the least polar solvent while water is highly polar solvent.

 The key amino acid residue in the active site of an enzyme interacts with the substrate in many types of reactions to perform catalysis leading to the formation of products.
 The cytosol is also an aqueous environment and different proteins and biomolecules are dissolved in the cytosol are only possible due to the formation of the hydrogen bond with water molecules of the cytosol.